stx-labs/security-handbook/src/high_level.md

 ### No cryptographic keys

 You MUST NOT, under any circumstances, store cryptographic keys or wallet seeds where an attacker can read them from your machine.
-This includes NOT storing them in a password manager, as files, images, etc. Instead, use [hardware wallets](./cryptographic_wallets.md).
+You MUST NOT store them in a password manager, as files, images, etc. Instead, use [hardware wallets](./cryptographic_wallets.md).